openglfreak/wine-tkg-userpatches/README.md

 This repo contains a set of userpatches for [Wine-TkG](https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git).
 The rename.sh script is licensed under the [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+The patches are intended to keep their original license, however I'm taking the liberty of rebasing the patches to work on Wine-TkG.

 To add a new patch/-set: